 Document when controls apply by default, and when teams should step up checks based on risk.

-"Digital-by-default works best when secure delivery and audit logs are part of the standard disclosure workflow."
+"Digital-by-default works best when secure delivery and audit trails are part of the standard disclosure workflow."

 Content Integrity and Version Controls